17 Enjoying Your Future

 Figure 17.9: “Why does it always rain on me?
 Is it because I lied when I was seventeen I went to Glastonbury festival?”
 (Healy 1999) If you’re only happy when it rains, if you’re only happy when it’s complicated, then the indie rock playlist is for you.
 (Manson et al. 1995) All art is born of suffering and this playlist helps you wallow in it.
 Pour your misery down on me!
 Picture taken from the highest point at Glastonbury festival in 2016 by Czampal on Wikimedia Commons w.wiki/5WKn adapted using the Wikipedia App

-17.6 Summarising your enjoyment
+17.6 Summarising Your Future

 Too long, didn’t read (TL;DR)?
 Here’s a summary: